Zen-Initiative/Optimized-Domain-DNS-Whitelists/README.md

 The "core" list is our recommended whitelist built from carefully selected community sources, with the following features:

-- High Confidence & Lightweight: we only include domains/subdomains that have appeared twice in our sources:
+- High Confidence & Lightweight: we only include domains/subdomains that have appeared twice or more in our core sources:
   - If a domain and its subdomain(s) are both in the sources, we only include the subdomain(s) for precision targeting.
   - Other domains are only included if they are in two or more sources (high certainty that they should be whitelisted/unblocked).